fleetdm/fleet/handbook/customers/README.md

 * Build video content with [Consensus](https://app.goconsensus.com/).
 Aim to produce a video per week.
 * Supplemental domain training.
 Checkout [DFIR Diva](https://training.dfirdiva.com/) and [Cybrary - SecurityOnion](https://app.cybrary.it/browse/course/security-onion) and block time in your calendar appropriately for learning about one new topic per month.
 * Get involved in the community.
 Are there any local meetups that you can attend?
+* Work the Slack support channels alongside the Customer Success Engineers.

 #### Within 90 days + -- contribute
 * Build and maintain [success criteria documentation](https://docs.google.com/document/d/1TNhUMgxXHDuuuH8rirtwZs_TF9iVUiOrL9r2kJ6sWZA/edit?usp=drive_link) with all prospects.